Sne225/DonkeySystem/README.md

 - Git

 # Features
-The application allows the folloqing features:
+The application has the following features:
 - Creating User Account and Login 🔐
 - Data Driven Updates 🔁
 - Gamification Using Leaderboard 🤼